luisdvalle/battleship/README.md

 - The only requirement is to run the project with .Net Core 2.2 or lower installed
 - When running this project there is some very basic interaction between the application and person running the solution
 - The flow of the application when is running is the following

-   Note: An exhaustive validatio for user input has not been implemented in this project.
+   Note: An exhaustive validation for user input has not been implemented in this solution.

      1. User should indicate if they are ready to start a game